boardzilla/boardzilla-docs/docs/game/flow.md

 expression in any [`switchCase`](#switchcase)'s.

-The values are included as key value pairs where the key is the `name` parameter supplied for the flow command.
+The values are included as key value pairs where the key is the `name` parameter supplied for the Flow command.

 ```ts Example of reading loop variables
   forLoop({